runvnc/mrsdk/README.md

 # Set your API key
 export MINDROOT_API_KEY=your_api_key_here

-# Run the example script
+# Run the example script (specify the MindRoot server URL)
 python -m mrsdk.cli "What is the square root of 256?
-Show your work."
+Show your work." --url http://localhost:8010

 # Include full trace in the output
-python -m mrsdk.cli "Calculate the first 10 prime numbers." --trace
+python -m mrsdk.cli "Calculate the first 10 prime numbers." --url http://localhost:8010 --trace

 # Specify a different agent
 python -m mrsdk.cli "Translate this to French: Hello, world!" --agent Translator